Frequently Asked Questions

 Error Handling: Implement comprehensive error handling to gracefully manage invalid input and prevent application crashes.
 Include specific error messages to aid in debugging and troubleshooting.
 Consider scenarios like invalid length, incorrect area code, or blocked numbers.

-Number Types and Validation in Sint Maarten
+Sint Maarten Number Types and Prefix Validation

 +1 721 54X XXXX